achambers/grunt-autobots/README.md

 Inspired by [Luke Melia][1]'s RailsConf 2014 presentation - [Lightning Fast Deployment of Your Rails-backed JavaScript app][2].

+<sub>And the name?
+Well......Transformers are just plain awesome?</sub>

+##Synopsis

-This tool is explicitly designed to be used in conjunction with an [Ember CLI][5] application.
+This plugin is designed to aid in the deployment workflow of an [Ember CLI][5] application.
+The worflow is designed to follow on from a successful `ember build` command and runs as follows:

+- Create an [Ember CLI][5] build
+- Deploy assets to S3
+- Deploy index.html to Redis
+- (At some point afterwards) Activate a released index.html to be the current live version

 ## Getting Started
 This plugin requires Grunt `~0.4.5`